maxim-saplin/ambilytics/README.md

 - Seamless interaction with Firebase Analytics and GA4 Measurement Protocol
 - Automatic app start and screen view event tracking
     - `app_start` custom event is sent during initialization, `platform` parameter contains name of the platform
-    - When `AmbylyticsObserver` is configured `screen_view` is sent on Firebase platforms along with `screen_view_cust` via Measurement Protocol (either for all platforms or only Windows/Linux, configurable)
+    - When `AmbilyticsObserver` is configured `screen_view` is sent on Firebase platforms along with `screen_view_cust` via Measurement Protocol (either for all platforms or only Windows/Linux, configurable)
 - Custom event tracking
 - Configurable navigation observer for easy integration
   - It can register `showDialog()` actions as navigation events